 In short, while all wisdom teeth do not require surgical management, given the abundance of evidence on long-term complications, close evaluation by a dental expert is recommended for everyone.

 Consult Sunshine Smiles Dentistry for Wisdom Teeth Removal

 Wisdom tooth removal is one of the most common dental surgeries performed in the United States.
-Sunshine Smiles Dentistry has been consistently recognized as one of the top dental offices in Roswell, GA for several years.
+Sunshine Smiles Dentistry has been consistently recognized as one of the top dental clinic in Roswell, GA for several years.
 With a high rank in patient satisfaction, thanks to our expert personalized care for all wisdom teeth related concerns, we are the number one choice of patients in Roswell.
 Call us at +1 (770) 998-8116, or visit our online page to book an appointment today.